MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Related Work

 \subsection{Multi-scale representations using SGW}

-In the last two decades, several multi-scale representations using irregular graphs have been suggested, including SGW \cite{Hammond} and Diffusion Wavelets \cite{DW}.
-In this work we focus on the multi-scale graph transform utilizing SGW.
-SGW provides a natural way of trading off between spectral and spatial resolution, since the SGW coefficients are localized in both domains.
-These wavelets are constructed using a kernel function \( g(\mathbf{L}) \) operator, which acts on a function by modulating each of its Fourier modes \cite{Hammond}, that helps in capturing a trade off between vertex (spatial) and spectral localization.
-Spatial localization in the graph domain is implicitly controlled by a single wavelet scale parameter defined in the spectral domain, such that the more the vertex is localized in the vertex domain, the spectral band is wider.
-The scale parameter enables the model to adjust the effective neighborhood sizes to the properties of the data. \\ To represent a signal ${f}\in \mathbb{R}^{N}$ in multiple scales $S =[s_1, s_2,..s_K]$, the SGW transform is constructed as follows: Assume that $g(\lambda)$ is a filter in the spectral domain.
-Let $\delta_{i} \in \mathbb{R}^{N}$ be the delta function centred at the vertex $i\in G: \delta_{i}(j)=1 \,\, \mbox{if} \,\, i=j $, and $\delta_{i}(j)=0$ otherwise.
-Given a bandpass filter $g(\lambda)$ and a wavelet centered on node $i$ at scale $s$, the wavelets $\psi(s,i) \) at vertex \( m \) can be written explicitly as: .
+In the past two decades, several multi-scale representations for data on irregular graphs have been developed, including Spectral Graph Wavelets (SGW) \cite{Hammond} and Diffusion Wavelets \cite{DW}.
+In this work, we focus on the SGW-based multi-scale graph transform.
+SGW offers a principled way to balance spectral and spatial resolution, as its coefficients are localized in both domains.
+These wavelets are constructed using a kernel function operator \( g(\mathbf{L}) \), which acts on a signal by modulating each of its spectral components (i.e., Fourier modes) \cite{Hammond}.
+This design enables a trade-off between vertex-domain (spatial) and frequency-domain (spectral) localization.
+The spatial localization is implicitly controlled by a single scale parameter defined in the spectral domain: greater localization in the vertex domain corresponds to a broader spectral bandwidth.
+To represent a signal \( f \in \mathbb{R}^{N} \) at multiple scales \( S = [s_1, s_2, \ldots, s_K] \), the SGW transform is defined as follows.
+Let \( g(\lambda) \) be a bandpass filter in the spectral domain.
+Let \( \delta_i \in \mathbb{R}^{N} \) denote the delta function centered at vertex \( i \in G \), where \( \delta_i(j) = 1 \) if \( i = j \), and \( \delta_i(j) = 0 \) otherwise.
+A wavelet centered at node \( i \) and scale \( s \) is then given by: .The value of \( \psi(s, i) \) at vertex \( m \) can be written explicitly as: .
 Given a graph signal \( f \in \mathbb{R}^N \), the \textit{\textbf{SGW coefficient}} at node \( i \) and scale \( s \) is defined as: